 Greetings, friend (I hope you’re a friend, anyway…)!

-You have somehow found your way to the blog of this particular thirty-something, rambling, hyperlexic, autistic female person.
+You have somehow found your way to the blog of this particular thirty-something, rambling, hyperlexic, autistic more-or-less-female person.
 I’m an education developer and teacher (higher education) by trade.
 As well as this, I’m married, and my husband and I have two wonderful little children.
 He’s the main caregiver; I’m the breadwinner.
 Our elder child is also autistic.

 Well, I realise that the word has rather morbid connotations in its pure legal sense; its other definition, however, pertains to mishaps, mistakes, accidents, and so on.
 Because of who I am, and certain facets of my identity, I’ve experienced many of these throughout my life, and still do.